Misaeon/my-cv/_teachings/indoor-climate-hvac-technology.md

 This course provides a comprehensive introduction to indoor climate and HVAC technologies used in modern buildings.
 Students will:

-- Understand the fundamentals of thermal comfort and indoor air quality
+- Understand the fundamentals of indoor environmental quality and occupant comfort
-- Learn how HVAC systems operate and influence building performance
+- Learn HVAC system operation and its impact on building performance
-- Explore ventilation strategies and monitoring techniques
+- Explore ventilation strategies and indoor climate monitoring techniques
-- Analyze building energy performance and climate resilience
-- Gain exposure to smart building technologies and AI-driven control
+- Develop knowledge of smart building technologies and AI-driven control strategies

 ## Prerequisites